2ez4ai/2ez4ai.github.io/_posts/2020-12-06-inference-ml09.md

 # 3. Conclusion

 In this post, we briefly introduced two algorithms for *exact inference* in graphical models.
 Given a proper order of nodes, *variable elimination* algorithm is efficient.
 However, the finding of the proper order is an NP-hard problem.
 Besides, each query of marginals needs running the algorithm, during which the computation can be highly redundant.
-To improve computing efficiency, *belif propagation* stores the intermediate results as messages.
+To improve computing efficiency, *belief propagation* stores the intermediate results as messages.
 After that, one can get any marginal by the messages.
-Moreover, we can also exploit those messages to determine the values of random varaibles with the largest probability, which is known as *max-product*.
+Moreover, we can also exploit those messages to determine the values of random variables with the largest probability, which is known as *max-product*.